An introduction to the categorical p-adic Langlands program: Introduction

 Roughly speaking, pseudorepresentations capture the information given by characteristic polynomials of representations; for this reason they are also known as pseudocharacters.
 They were originally introduced for~$\GL_2$ by Wiles~\cite{MR969243}, and were considerably developed for~$\GL_d$ by many authors (we highlight in particular Chenevier's notion of a determinant~\cite{MR3444227}, which showed how to define them for arbitrary primes~$p$).
 A theory valid for general reductive groups was introduced by Vincent Lafforgue~\cite{MR3787407}.

-From Lafforgue's point of view, as recently made precise (in the setting of local Galois representations) by Fargues--Scholze~\cite[\S VIII]{fargues--scholze}, a pseudodeformation ring~$R$ is the ring of global functions on a moduli stack of $L$-parameters, so that the moduli space of pseudorepresentations is a coarse moduli space for the moduli stack of $L$-parameters; and for general reductive groups, the Hecke algebra~$\T$ is replaced with a larger algebra, the algebra of ``excursion operators'' (which agrees with the usual Hecke algebra for~$\GL_d$).
+From Lafforgue's point of view, as recently made precise (in the setting of local Galois representations) by Fargues--Scholze~\cite[\S VIII]{fargues--scholze}, a pseudodeformation ring~$R$ is the ring of global functions on a moduli stack of $L$-parameters, so that the moduli space of pseudorepresentations is a coarse moduli space\footnote{Here and below, we use the expression ``coarse moduli space'' in its usual informal manner; since stacks of $L$-parameters are not Deligne--Mumford stacks, they do not admit coarse moduli spaces in the technical sense, but rather {\em adequate moduli spaces} in the sense of~\cite{MR3272912}.} for the moduli stack of $L$-parameters; and for general reductive groups, the Hecke algebra~$\T$ is replaced with a larger algebra, the algebra of ``excursion operators'' (which agrees with the usual Hecke algebra for~$\GL_d$).

 From this perspective, it is natural to wonder whether it is possible to upgrade the putative equality $R=\T$ to a statement on the actual moduli stack of $L$-parameters, rather than on its coarse moduli space; for example, one could ask whether spaces of $p$-adic modular forms admit an interpretation in terms of sheaves on the stack of $L$-parameters.
-The possibility of such statements, and their local analogues, is the main subject of these notes; but before describing them further, we turn to the geometric Langlands program, which was also a substantial motivation for Vincent Lafforgue's work.
+The possibility of such statements, and their local analogues, is the main subject of these notes; but before discussing this possibility further, we turn to the geometric Langlands program, which was also a substantial motivation for Vincent Lafforgue's work.